govex/performance-management-getting-started/introduction-to-performance-management.md

 Building organizational culture around the use of data will be important to ensure that employees across the organization at all levels understand and use performance management principles effectively.
 In order to adopt these practices in depth, cities will often need assistance, coaching, and training on appropriate strategies to engage employees at all levels of government.
 GovEx infuses services throughout its engagements to help cities think through culture change when building performance management systems.

-Following is an outline of the actions a city should take to implement a successful stat performance management program:
+Following is an outline of the actions a city should take to implement a successful Stat performance management program:

 >* Lay the foundation
     * Identify citywide priorities